elliotberry/at-ui-react/README.md

 [![NPM][npm-version-image]][npm-version-url] [![david-dm][david-dm-image]][david-dm-url] [![travis][travis-image]][travis-url]

+> **Note**: This library has been converted to React!
+See [README.REACT.md](README.REACT.md) for React usage.
+The original Vue.js version is still available in the git history.

-AT-UI is a modular front-end UI framework for developing fast and powerful web interfaces based on Vue.js.
+AT-UI is a modular front-end UI framework for developing fast and powerful web interfaces.
+Now available for React!

 [中文 README](README.zh-CN.md)